selden-lin/angular-task-app/README.md

 # future plans
 - add calendar view to see all tasks
-- add database to store data
+- ~~add database to store data~~
-- allow students to see how long projects in courses take to better plan schedules
+- allow students to see how long projects in courses take for other people to better plan schedules
 - make mobile friendly
 - add error messages for text fields
 - add more comments